Can You Eat Spicy Food While Breastfeeding? Here's What You Should Know

 So, what about the fussiness and gassiness that some moms report happening to their baby after a feeding?
-While those spicy chicken wings you had for dinner might be the culprit of your own indigestion, it’s unlikely that your baby is feeling the same way for the same reason.
+While those flaming hot Cheetos you had after dinner might be the culprit of your own indigestion, it’s unlikely that your baby is feeling the same way for the same reason.

-“In most cases, with very few exceptions, the foods that cause stomach discomfort in the mother do not affect the breast milk composition, changing the way the baby digests and reacts to the milk,” lactation consultant and Motif Medical Lactation director Ashley Georgakopoulos tells Romper.
+“In most cases, with very few exceptions, the foods that cause stomach discomfort in the mother do not affect the breast milk composition, changing the way the baby digests and reacts to the milk,” Ashley Georgakopoulos, an International Board-Certified Lactation Consultant (IBCLC), tells Romper.
 “Gas is predominantly caused by bacteria breaking down foods in the gut, especially more fibrous foods.
 The gas does not travel, nor does the fiber, to the bloodstream and therefore to the milk — only nutrients and calories.”

-Georgakopoulos explains that the exception to this isn’t actually anything spicy at all, but rather the inability to break down complex proteins in foods like cow’s milk.
+The exception to this isn’t actually anything spicy at all, but rather the inability to break down complex proteins in foods like cow’s milk, Georgakopoulos explains.
 “Lactose gets blamed for a lot of discomfort, but lactose is also prevalent in human milk — it is merely the breast milk sugar found in all types of mammalian milk,” she says.
 “Babies make enzymes to break this down easily and make less as we age.
 Proteins and their makeup, however, vary from species to species.”